Seattle Prenatal & Postnatal Massage

 Pregnancy Massage

 Pregnancy Massage is an opportunity for women to connect with their bodies in a way that they never have before.
-50% of maternity massage clients have never experienced medical massage therapy, but have, perhaps, never experienced sustained chronic myofascial pain before either.
 The changes that occur throughout the prenatal process are fast happening, monumental, and sometimes achy.

 Prenatal massage gives the expecting mother an opportunity for the best possible birthing outcomes, physical comfort through the pregnancy and positive body image postpartum.